Joy McKean

+McKean won several APRA Awards and was inducted into the Australian Roll of Renown in 1983.
+She was the first winner of the Golden Guitars, an award she would win 45 times in her career.

 Biography

 Early life and career

-Joy McKean was born in Singleton in the Hunter Region, New South Wales on 14 January 1930.
+Joy McKean was born in Singleton in the Hunter Region, New South Wales, on 14 January 1930.
 As an infant, McKean lived on the dairy farm belonging to her mother's family.
 Her father was a country school teacher and the family moved around to several regional centres during her youth.
 Her mother and their father, who was a steel guitar player, encouraged an interest in different types of music, including country performers Jimmie Rogers and the Carter Family.
 Joy learned the accordion, piano and steel guitar, while younger sister Heather McKean learned the ukulele and both took up yodeling.
 McKean also contracted polio as a child and was treated in Sydney by the famous Sister Kenny.

-McKean first performed on the radio for the first time around the age of 10 on Sydney's 2GB radio station.
+McKean first performed on the radio around the age of 10 on Sydney's 2GB radio station.
 Later McKean and her sister, Heather McKean (born 20 February 1932), sang for the Sydney University Revue, while a student at the university.
 By the age of 18, in the 1940s, she was performing live with her sister Heather on their own half-hour Saturday radio show on 2KY as the McKean Sisters, noted for their yodelling harmonies.
 The Melody Trail starring the two sisters ran from 1949 until 1956.
 The McKeans began recording, and from 1951 with Rodeo Label they cut such trademark hits as "Gymkhana Yodel" and "Yodel Down The Valley".
-During this time, Joy McKean first met Slim Dusty, introduced by radio DJ Tim McNamara in Sydney.
+During this time, McKean met Slim Dusty, introduced by radio DJ Tim McNamara in Sydney.